+After the amnio results came back confirming the diagnosis, we were faced with the reality that our baby boy was not okay.
 By J.D.
 I have polycystic ovary syndrome (PCOS), so when my husband and I decided to try getting pregnant earlier this year, we had a difficult time finding that “window” due to my irregular cycles.
 We were referred to a fertility office where we started months of testing to narrow down the issue and come up with a plan.
 My husband tested fine and it was determined that I had plenty of eggs, they just weren’t ovulating themselves.
-We would do ovulation induction with medications and timed intercourse.
-Our first cycle worked!
-I couldn’t believe it.
-I stared at the stick in pure disbelief then […]
+We would do ovulation induction […]

+On Tuesday, December 22, the doctor called to confirm that Angela had Trisomy 18 in every cell in her body, or full Trisomy 18.
 By Vanessa Spiritoso When I was pregnant with baby number three, I wasn’t excited but I wasn’t unhappy.
 My mind was preoccupied with running after my two boys who are under the age of five.
 I really didn’t have time to focus on baby number three.
 Some days I felt pregnant, but most days I did not.
 I remember telling my family that I knew I was pregnant but it didn’t feel like it.
-I even remember talking to my baby asking, “Are you in there?” because I didn’t feel like I felt when I was pregnant with the boys.
-I didn’t have that aggressive […]
+I even remember talking to my baby […]

 I loved him, and I knew I was making the right decision for him, but it didn’t make it any easier.